jameshughes89/cs2XX-ComputerArchitecture/site/topics/logic/truth-tables.rst

     is :math:`+`, which means addition.
 Here, addition is an operator that takes two integer values and produces a new integer value.

-    With boolean logic, the operands can have one of two boolean values as opposed to an infinite number, like with integers, and the operators will take two boolean values to produce a new boolean value.

 * There are three basic boolean operators